donjude/data-modeling-with-postgres/README.md

-# Project: Datamodeling with Postgres
+# Project: Data modeling with Postgres